GemHunt/caffe/examples/cpp_classification/readme.md

 * The readme needs to be updated.
 * lmdb option only reads encoded images.
 It should read uncoded images without erroring.
 * Style the code to pass the lint checker.
+* It needs output key,ground_truth,prediction,result in a general way.

 My Personal Learning: